The Last of Us composer says Part 2 is "just the beginning"

 The Last of Us 2 composer Gustavo Santaolalla has said the work on Part 2 was "just the beginning".

-Santaolalla made the comment in a Tweet about the many nominations The Last of Us 2 has received for the Game Awards this year, including being up for Best Score and Music.
+Santaolalla made the comment in a Tweet about the many Game Awards nominations The Last of Us 2 has received this year, including being up for Best Score and Music.
 The tweet has already led to fan speculation about what it could be hinting at over on Resetera, with many wondering if it could suggest a future Last of Us game or another Naughty Dog project.

 Happy and grateful! ❤️ #TheLastOfUsPartII nominated by @thegameawards in 9 categories, among them Best Score and Music 🎮🎶 Sign in to vote!
 Thanks @Naughty_Dog and @Neil_Druckmann for inviting me to this adventure.
 It's just the beginning!@PlayStation https://t.co/qkkxZ7vveA pic.twitter.com/dVHNprJpZRNovember 19, 2020